-This policy will be reviewed annually by Study Group staff in consultation with students through the network wide Student Council, and is referenced in individual staff/student liaison group meetings within each ISC.
-A copy of this policy is made available to all future students at the time of application and may be accessed via a link in the Terms and Conditions found on each ISC website.
-It is also made available to all ISC staff on the corporate website.
+This policy will be reviewed annually by Study Group staff in consultation with students through the network wide Student Advisory Committee, and is referenced in individual staff/student liaison group meetings within each centre.
+A copy of this policy is made available to all future students at the time of application and may be accessed via a link in the Terms and Conditions found on each centre's website.
+It is also made available to all staff on the corporate website.

-Student protection plan for the period 2022/23 Risk Impact Likelihood Assessment of Risk and Mitigation Study Group cease operating Severe Very low The risk that Study Group will cease to operate is very low because we have been committed to Study Group as a company international education for over 25 years and operate in over 30 countries around the world. ceases to operate Our financial performance is sound, as evidenced by the reports available on our website , and we continue to maintain excellent academic standards.
+Student Protection Plan Risk Impact Likelihood Assessment of Risk and Mitigation Study Group ceases operating Severe Very low The risk that Study Group will cease to operate is very low because we have been committed to Study Group as a company international education for over 25 years and work in partnership with over 50 universities ceases to operate around the world.
+Our financial performance is sound, as evidenced by the reports available on our website, and we continue to maintain excellent academic standards.
 In the unlikely event that Study Group ceases to operate, we will work closely with university partners to ensure that students can complete their studies.
 Where this is not possible, we will support students to transfer to another provider, including making arrangements for the transfer of credits (if appropriate) and information about academic progress.